-As with other areas of your business, the best place to start with your marketing strategy is to make a plan.
+The best place to start with your marketing strategy as a start-up business owner is to make a plan.
 This is where you’ll figure out what needs to be included in your marketing and where the gaps in your knowledge are.
 You’ll probably be starting your business with a very small team, and you might have some basic marketing know-how among you, but it’s a good idea to look for marketing plan help when you need it.
 There are great free resources out there, including events, articles, and webinars to help plug the gaps in your marketing knowledge.

 Once you’ve made your plan, you will have a better idea of your priorities need to be, what your goals are, and what you need to know in order to achieve them.

-A strong plan means that you have a good foundation for your marketing strategy; missing out important things at this stage can have a negative effect further down the line, so it’s worth taking the time to plan ahead.
+A strong plan means that you have a good foundation for your marketing strategy.
+Missing out important things at this stage can have a negative effect further down the line, so it’s worth taking the time to plan ahead.

-For start-ups, a strong social media presence can really help kick things off!
-Social media is free and, when used well, it could be your most cost-effective tool for marketing.
-You’ll be able to increase your brand awareness and build a following and a network of people interested in your business.
+When marketing for start-ups, a strong social media presence can really help you grow.
+Social media is free and could be your most cost-effective tool for marketing.
+Through social media, you can increase your brand awareness and build a following and a network of people interested in your business.

 Social media is also a great way to get to know what your competitors are up to, have a look at what they’re doing well and what you think you could be doing better.

 There are a few different ways to build up your newsletter list – the simplest way is to just ask people!
 You can also offer discounts, or give away a tool or download of some useful info that your company specialises in.
 You need to check that the way that you store and manage data is compliant with the General Data Protection Regulations (GDPR) and that you are asking permission for it to be used for marketing purposes.

-The fundamentals of SEO are quite simple:
+The fundamentals of SEO are:

-- Make sure you link pages on your site together to help search engines (and people!) connect pages and understand your website structure.
+- make sure you link pages on your site together to help search engines (and people!) connect pages and understand your website structure;

-- Make sure you write meta titles and descriptions for your pages to make them more appealing in search results.
+- make sure you write meta titles and descriptions for your pages to make them more appealing in search results;

 This seems like a lot of work – can I get any marketing help for start-ups?

-Marketing is such a fundamental part of growing your business and we have Sales & Marketing support resources that will help explain things in more detail so you can pick up the skills for success as you embark upon your new business venture.
+Marketing is such a fundamental part of growing your business and we have sales and marketing support resources that will help explain things in more detail so you can pick up the skills for success as you embark upon your new business venture.

 There are lots of great customer relationship management (CRM) tools out there that you could use in your business.